mellinoe/veldrid-docs/articles/api-concepts.md

 # API Concepts

 Veldrid is a flexible library exposing a large number of types granting access to various pieces of graphics functionality.
-The following are the most important concepts in the API which are needed for most common rendering techniques.
+The following are the most important concepts in the API which are needed for many common rendering techniques.
 See the [API Documentation](xref:Veldrid) page for a full listing of available Veldrid types.

 ## GraphicsDevice